Air Pilot's Manual Volume 3 Air Navigation – APM EASA Book

 Pooleys stock code: BTT030

-CURRENT ISSUE: 8TH ED, REPRINT WITH REVISIONS APRIL 2019
+CURRENT ISSUE: 8TH EDITION REPRINT WITH REVISIONS OCTOBER 2020

 Volume 3 of The Air Pilot’s Manual – Air Navigation – presents this important area of training for the Private Pilot’s License in a logical sequence of theory, preparation and performance.
 The Cockpit is a difficult environment in which to learn as with the other volumes of The Air Pilot’s Manual, in Air Navigation we have avoided the presentation of ‘facts only’.
 A thorough understanding of the principles will enable you to gain maximum benefit from your actual navigation exercise flights.
 This approach will enable you to become a competent pilot/navigator and will also help to minimise your flight training hours.
 (It does, however, mean that our book is a little longer than it could be if the aim was only to cram in facts without a reasonable understanding.)
 In determining the order in which the information is presented, care has been taken to keep things as logical and practical as possible.